lix2ng/qr123/README.md

 ## Limitations explained

 The limitations are what make QR123 so small and fast.
-The chosen parameters, or subset of features and capacities, work well with each other to ensure usability of such a simple and small implementation.
+The chosen parameters work well with each other to ensure usability of such a simple and small implementation.

 ### 1. Version limited to V3